joefiorini/drink-menu/README.md

 end
 ```

-More detailed documentation coming soon.
+See the [example](https://github.com/joefiorini/drink-menu/tree/master/examples/basic_main_menu) for basic usage.
+More detailed documentation & examples coming soon.

+## Running the Examples

+To run our example apps:

+1. Clone this repo
+2. From within your clone's root, run `platform=osx example=basic_main_menu rake`

+You can replace the value of `example` with any folder under the `examples` directory to run that example.

 ## Contributing